Press play, sit back & enjoy the show!

 Investment in the very latest technology enables not only a Super High Definition cinematic quality capture, but also 'Super Slow Motion'.
 Our equipment choices are highly considered to offer the most versatile services to our customers.

 This week's featured video production was produced for a company that specialises in Tool Tethers.
-The film was created as part of a series aimed at raising awareness about the dangers of fooling tools from high-rise buildings.
+The film was created as part of a series aimed at raising awareness about the dangers of falling tools from high-rise buildings.

 Define the light worked closely with the client during the pre-production stages to ensure that the script was storyboarded thoroughly and efficiently.